moppletop/AnimationCollection/README.md

 | Water Dragon | ParticleWaterDragon     | 1                 | PLAYER_ORIENTATED         |![alttext](https://github.com/moppletop/AnimationCollection/blob/master/images/waterdragon.png "Water Dragon")        |

 ### Command usage
 If you would like to see these particles in a live environment you can download a compiled version of this library [here](https://github.com/moppletop/AnimationCollection/blob/master/AnimatedCollection.jar?raw=true "Download pre-made jar").
-Just use this command.
+You can use the following command to do so.

 ```

-/particlelib <name>
+/particlelib <name> [frequency]

-Name being the class name without "Particle" infront of it.
+<name> is the name of the particle's class without "Particle" infront of it.
-For example for the Blood Helix animation you would use
+[frequency] is the frequency/period of the runnable, same as the period in a BukkitRunnable.
+It is an optional parameter.

+This is an example of the Helix particle with a frequency of 5:

-/particlelib Helix
+/particlelib Helix 5

 ```